Was there a perfect Bible before the King James Bible? or Does the King James Bible only position “blow up”?

 Try arguing that they are all “the inspired and 100% true words of God” before a court of law or even a high school debating team and you will be laughed out of the room.

-To prove the utter absurdity of making such a claim that all versions like the NASB, KJV, NIV, ESV etc. are the perfect and infallible words of God, just take a look at the first part of this study I have put together showing in clear black and white how all these versions differ radically from each other in numbers and names alone.
+To prove the utter absurdity of making such a claim that all versions like the NASB, KJV, NIV, ESV etc. are the perfect and infallible words of God, just take a look at this study I have put together showing in clear black and white how all these versions differ radically from each other in numbers and names alone.

 Then get back to us and tell us once again with a straight face that all these different versions are the infallible words of God.